 Please check the incision site twice daily.
 There should not be any drainage.
 Redness and swelling should be minimal.
 Do not allow your pet to lick or chew at the incision site.
 If this occurs, an Elizabethan collar or a taste deterrent product such as “Bitter Apple” must be used.
 As the wound heals, there may be a firm lump under the incision as the absorbable sutures break down.
 The internal sutures are absorbable, and the outer layer of skin is held together with surgical glue.
 This glue will dissolve on its own.
 Male cats do not have any sutures or glue; their incision will heal on its own.
 Your pet received a small green tattoo next to the incision which indicates he/she has been spayed or neutered.

 Your pet’s appetite should return gradually within 24 hours of surgery.
 Please do not change your pet’s diet; do not give junk food, table scraps, milk, or any other people food during the recovery period since doing so could mask post-surgical complications.
+All cats received pain medication at the time of surgery which last up to 72 hours.
+All dogs will go home with oral pain relief medication for 3 days following surgery.
+Oral pain relief medication for dogs is encouraged to start the evening of surgery, if the patient is eating.
 Do not give medications such as ibuprofen, aspirin, Tylenol or other pain relievers.
 Anesthesia may wear off slowly, so your pet may appear drowsy but he or she will become more active and alert with time.

 Please contact the Clinic, your regular veterinarian or an emergency clinic if any of the following occur: